Phase 1: Feltham Town Centre traffic and transport improvements

-To enable these improvements to be made, Hounslow Road (between New Road and Hanworth Road) is currently closed to all traffic and pedestrians and it is expected to reopen in summer 2019.
+To enable these improvements to be made, Hounslow Road (between New Road and Hanworth Road) is open in one direction southbound towards the town centre and there is a pedestrian route along Hounslow Road.

-The temporary road closure is enabling us to:
+The partial road closure is enabling us to:

 - widen Hounslow Road to provide a left turn lane into Hanworth Road and new bus stops

 - introduce traffic signals at the New Road junction with Hounslow Road